refinedev/refine/documentation/docs/api-reference/core/providers/live-provider.md

 ## Overview

-The `liveProvider` is a built-in provider in **refine** that enables real-time updates and interactions between the server and the client. **refine** being agnostic as always allows you to integrate any solution of your choice
+**Live Provider** is **Refine**'s built-in provider that enables real-time updates and interactions between the server and the client. **Refine** being agnostic as always allows you to integrate any solution of your choice

-A live provider must include following methods:
+A live provider must include the following methods:

 ```ts
 const liveProvider = {